national parks national parks

 No other canyon in North America combines the narrow opening, sheer walls, and startling depths offered by the Black Canyon of the Gunnison.
 The beauty of the canyon covers 30,244 acres, or 47.26 square miles, bringing over 173,000 visitors every year.
 The greatest depth of the canyon plunges 2,722 feet from the top of the walls and stretches 1,500 feet from side to side.
 These measurements cause sunlight to only briefly illuminate the canyon, hence the name "Black Canyon" of the Gunnison.
 A geologists dream, the rushing water from the Gunnison River (always visible from the rim) cuts into rocks, some as old as 2 billion years.
 However, for those not in the field of geology, the Black Canyon provides excitement and activities for everyone.

 When exploring the Black Canyon, you can chose activities from a range of easy to extremely strenuous and dangerous.
 For the lover of extreme sports, expert rock climbing along the canyon walls is available (pre-climbing and post-climbing registration is required).
 Hiking in the inner canyon is also possible, though you must obtain a permit from the visitor center before trying this.
 Only a few people descend the canyon to access the river activities of the raging Gunnison River.
-Kayaking and white water rafting down the wild Gunnison River is an exciting activity for the extreme sport lover.
+Kayaking and whitewater rafting down the wild Gunnison River is an exciting activity for the extreme sport lover.

 The visitor center also provides academic activities for the whole family.
 In July 2000, the visitor center added new interactive exhibits to learn more about the park.
 A digital theater provides two orientation programs for you to become more acquainted with the park.
 The Curecanti National Recreation Area is also close by.